-They’ve also written a conversion optimization guide that goes further into detail as well as explains how ResearchXL ties into a holistic optimization program.
+They’ve also written a conversion optimization guide that goes further into detail and explains how ResearchXL ties into a holistic optimization program.

-Mobile analytics generally fall into two categories – 1) Tracking how people interact with websites through a mobile browser; 2) In-app analytics.
-Let’s briefly touch on both of these categories:
+Mobile analytics generally fall into two categories: tracking how people interact with websites in a mobile browser and in-app analytics.
+Let’s briefly touch on both:

-If your site’s mobile version has enough traffic going through it, run an A/B test on it.
-The smaller sized screen forces users to focus more on what is relevant, giving you ample opportunities in the conversion area.
-In 2012, nearly 34% of US consumers purchased from a mobile phone and these numbers are increasing everyday.
+If your site’s mobile version has enough traffic going to it, run an A/B test on it.
+The smaller screen forces users to focus more on what is relevant, giving you ample opportunities in the conversion area.

 What to test on a mobile site:

-- Call-To-Action buttons – You may see results way more successful than on a desktop version here.
-On a desktop screen, the CTA button will not take more than 2% of the screen real-estate.
-On a mobile device you have the opportunity to make your CTA button take 25-50% of the screen real estate.
-You can test any standard property on your button size, copy and visual design.
+- Call-to-action buttons.
+On a desktop screen, the CTA button will not take more than 2% of the screen real estate.
+On a mobile device, you have the opportunity to make your CTA button take 25–50% of the screen real estate.
+You can test any standard property on your button size, copy, and visual design.

-- Navigation – You will need to change the site navigation anyway for your mobile views.
-This is a good opportunity to direct visitors directly to the most important page content.
-Think of mobile navigation as a tool for helping your visitors achieve their goal and remove anything that can get in the way.
+- Navigation.
+You need to change the site navigation for mobile viewers.
+This is a good opportunity to direct visitors to the most important page content.
+Think of mobile navigation as a tool for helping your visitors achieve their goal, and remove anything that can get in the way.

-- Copywriting – Since the screen real estate of mobile devices is small, you will have a chance to momentarily focus your visitor’s full attention on your value proposition.
+- Copywriting.
+Since the screen real estate of mobile devices is small, you will have a chance to focus your visitor’s full attention on your value proposition.
 Test the wording carefully.

-- Forms – You can experiment with the design and amount of fields, dropdowns and error messaging.
+- Forms.
+You can experiment with the design and number of fields, dropdowns, and error messaging.

 Google Analytics has a mobile section, but it includes both mobile phones and tablets.
 Accessing a website on a tablet is a different experience from a mobile phone, so make sure you use extra filters for cleaner data.

-Use a previously-set advanced segment (where you have filtered out any non-mobile traffic) and apply that to your All Pages report.
-You will get a good overview on what pages your mobile visitors are most likely to look at.
-You may find that your mobile visitors are looking for a different type of content than your desktop visitors.
+Use a previously set advanced segment (where you have filtered out any non-mobile traffic) and apply that to your All Pages report.
+You will get a good overview of which pages your mobile visitors use, which may be vastly different than those viewed most often by desktop users.

-This information can be helpful in testing your mobile menus – You can bring out the content your mobile visitors want to see the most, creating a navigation menu different from your desktop version.
-Test this to see if you can achieve higher conversion rates.
+This information can be helpful in testing your mobile menus.
+You can bring out the content your mobile visitors want to see the most, creating a navigation menu different from your desktop version.

 How is Multivariate Testing different?

-Multivariate testing, or MVT, is a more complex form of testing.
-A/B testing usually involves less combinations with more extreme changes.
+A/B testing usually involves fewer combinations with more extreme changes.
 Multivariate tests have a large number of variations that usually have subtle differences.

 A/B testing is usually a better choice if you need meaningful results fast.
 Because the changes between pages are more stark, it will be easier to tell which page is more effective.
-A/B testing is also better if you don’t have a lot of traffic on your site – Multivariate testing, because of the multiple variables being tested together, needs a site with a lot traffic for getting meaningul results.
+A/B testing is also better if you don’t have a lot of traffic on your site.
+Because of the multiple variables are tested together, multivariate testing needs a site with a lot traffic.

 The goal of multivariate testing is to let you know which elements on your site play the biggest role in achieving your objectives.
-Multivariate testing is more complicated and is better suited for advanced testers – Because MVT involves multiple variables and looks into how they interact with one another, it is more prone to reporting errors.
-It is common for a multivariate test to have more than 50 combinations.
+Multivariate testing is more complicated and is better suited for advanced testers.
+It’s more prone to reporting errors and common to have more than 50 combinations.